tofuandeve/ada-pets-node/README.md

 There are two other files that we've provided that you won't need to change `src/main.js` and `src/result.js`.
 They are worth taking a quick look at but don't worry too much if you don't understand them fully.
 * `src/main.js` is the actual driver code for the CLI app.
 If you want to manually test your code you can use this.
 * `src/result.js` is the library we've written to handle results and errors for this app.
-It provides three functions, two of which you will use and one of which you're going to see in the tests.  **Every helper function should make sure to call `setResult` or `setError` before each `return`.**
+It provides three functions, two of which you will use and one of which you're going to see in the tests.  **Every helper function should make sure to call `setResult` or `setError` before each `return`.**  What we pass into setResult and setError will be detailed per wave.
   * `setResult` call this function to set the result of your function.
 We use this because Axios is asynchronous.
   * `setError` call this function to indicate an error in your function.
 Again, we use this because Axios is asynchronous.
   *  If it takes too long for your code to produce a result (like say because you haven't written it yet) it will time out.